 Inventories are stated at the lower of cost and net realisable value.
 Costs of inventories are calculated using the first-in, first-out method.
-Net realisable value represents the estimated selling price for inventories less all estimated costs of completion and costs necessary to make the sale.
+Net realisable value of inventories represents the estimated selling price in the ordinary course of business less all estimated costs of completion and costs necessary to make the sale.